chef-boneyard/chef-web-docs-2016/includes_analytics/includes_analytics_webhook_example_slack.rst

         when
           true
         then
-          notify('slack', "{
+          notify('slack', '{
-            'text': 'test from the blog post'
+            "text": "test from the blog post"
-          }")
+          }')
         end
       end

    |slack| expects a |json| document to be sent to the incoming webook integration from |chef analytics|. |chef analytics| supports multi-line notifications to be written.
 Use the ``'text'`` property in the rule to send the data as a |json| document.

-# Next, create a rule that is more specific to the |chef analytics| data, such as assigning an emoji and a name for the notification:
+#.
+Finally, create a rule that is more specific to the |chef analytics| data, such as assigning an emoji and a name for the notification:

    .. code-block:: ruby